noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [It was properly wrapped on my body though?]

-[Why did you wrap it “just around your hips”!!?!]
+[Why did you wrap it just around your hips?!]

 Yes, Shiro-san appeared... and she certainly had a towel wrapped around her, just as I asked her... but it was wrapped as if she was a man...
-And than– because of this, Shiro-san’s rich, shapely bulges and the beautiful protrusion on her naked breasts made me swallow my saliva and blood instantly rose to my face.
+And than— because of this, Shiro-san’s rich, shapely bulges and the beautiful protrusion on her naked breasts made me swallow my saliva and blood instantly rose to my face.